theserverlessway/aws-baseline/README.md

 A user that doesn't have admin access could still create new IAM users or groups that allow them to escalate rights.
 This should be considered as a setup for non-malicious users where you simply want to make sure proper procedures are followed with CloudFormation.

-If you want to completely shield access you can either user Organisation Policies or edit the `cloudformation` role to not allow
-IAM access for example.
+AWS also provides [Permission Boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) to completely limit what users are able to do, even if they can create new IAM entities.
+If you want to completely shield access you can either user Organisation Policies or edit the `cloudformation` role to not allow IAM access for example or introduce Policy Boundaries.

 ## Main Account